 How often do you remind yourself that ‘destiny is a matter of choice?’

-How often do you remind yourself that destiny is not a bus you are waiting for but a thing to be achieved?
+How often do you remind yourself that destiny is to be achieved?

 What can you do today to help you navigate the chaos and move one step closer to achieving your destiny?